 Aerobic Versus Anaerobic: Why You Need Both

-There are basically two general forms of exercise: aerobic exercise and anaerobic exercise.
+There are two general forms of exercise: aerobic exercise and anaerobic exercise.

 Aerobic exercise means exercise that includes oxygen.
-And anaerobic exercise is exercise that lacks oxygen.
+And anaerobic exercise is an exercise that lacks oxygen.

 While each form of exercise is the polar opposite of its counterpart, both are present in almost every exercise routine you participate in.